jtanx/fontforge/doc/sphinx/faq.rst

      `FAQ <http://scripts.sil.org/OFL-FAQ_web>`__)

-     The above is the license I would recommend.:doc:`A collection of unofficial translations of the OFL <OFL-Unofficial>`.
+     The above is the license I would recommend.:doc:`A collection of unofficial translations of the OFL </appendices/OFL-Unofficial>`.
      These are not legally binding but may help non-English speakers get the intent of the license.
    * `The license Bitstream used to release the Vera fonts <http://www.gnome.org/fonts/#Final_Bitstream_Vera_fonts>`__